WDET-FM: Detroit Public Radio

 What was then Wayne University (it joined the state university system in 1956) bought the station for one dollar in 1952 and converted it to non-commercial status.
 The irregular programming schedule included mainly classical music and faculty lectures.
-In May 1960, WDET began broadcasting from the 15th floor of the Maccabees Building near the Wayne State University campus.
-Their new studio had previously been used by WXYZ radio.
-The cramped space, named Back Alley Studios, was too small to house the management staff.
-They worked from an old house on campus.

 John Buckstaff, who became general manager in 1968, developed the station's format until he resigned in 1981.
 Jazz, modern music, and volunteer-produced programming were added.
 In the early 1970s, WDET-FM began adding shows from the new public radio network, NPR, including All Things Considered and Morning Edition.
 There were volunteer-produced talk programs geared to a specific audience, such as Gayly Speaking and Indian to Indian.
 Judy Adams, who would be a music host and program director until 2005, was hired in 1974.

 The conflict of programming time for niche audiences or a wider audience would be a theme for many years.
 Station management and volunteer producers often clashed, and the station struggled financially.
 Buckstaff said that the station's strength was its variety, and that "you're bound to run into something you don't like."
 In 1972, the station held a press conference to announce that they needed $65,000 (about $490,000 in 2024 dollars) to avoid going off the air.
 As of 1975, however, it was the seventh most-listened to public radio station in the country and had a record-setting pledge drive.

 In May 1982, Marvin Granger became general manager.
 Much of the volunteer-made programming did not have a professional sound, he felt, and he cancelled many of these programs and oriented the station to a general audience.
 Many felt that this changing of the station's identity left some groups without a voice, but Granger stated that programs with small audiences were not financially viable.
+Granger and program director Judy Adams also changed the music programming focus from classical to jazz music.
 Granger resigned in December 1983 and news director Caryn Mathes became general manager.
 She would lead the station until February 2005.

 The listening audience greatly expanded in the 1980s, along with revenue.
 In 1983, Ed Love, Ann Delisi, Martin Bandyke and Ralph Valdez were hired as music hosts.
-Jazz programs were aired during the week, with folk, blues and classical on the weekends.
-There were several other music shows in a variety of genres.
-Other music hosts from the 1980s included Nkenge Zola, Famous Coachman, and Dave Dixon.
+In 1984, Adams continued jazz programming during the weekday while adding blues/folk shows on Saturdays and classical shows on Sundays.
+By 1986, the station had expanded its musical programming to include Dave Dixon's daily weekday program of rock and eclectic music.

+Weekday music variety programs became a driver of listenership during the 1990s.
+Martin Bandyke began a daily show in September 1991.
+Dave Dixon's show ended in February 1992 and Ann Delisi took over his time slot.
+Besides bluegrass, folk, blues and classical programs on the weekends, Ismael Ahmed's world music show was on by 1991.
+By 1993, 150,000 listeners per week were listening, considered healthy for a public radio station.